Backstage at the Calamity, Vol. I No. V: Two Serials, the Warlock Queen, and the Groundskeeper Part V

 Due to illness, I had fallen behind on the lead I carried for this series.
 This week, I gained a little ground.
 I am one chapter ahead with a clear path forward.
 I hope you’re enjoying the story so far, and are sitting on the edges of your seats awaiting what comes next with excitement.

-Vampire’s Vengeance
+A Vampire’s Vengeance

 This serial will replace The Groundskeeper upon its completion.
 As such, I have written chapter 6 and am thoroughly excited to share this story with you all when the time is ripe for sharing.
 Obviously, this will be when The Groundskeeper ends.
 If you’re curious, it means you ought to stick around.